Shades of blue: Blue (RGB) (X11 blue)

 The colour defined as blue in the RGB color model, X11 blue, is the most chromatic (colourful) blue that can be reproduced on a computer screen, and is the colour named blue in X11.
 It is one of the three primary colors used in the RGB colour space, along with red and green.
 The three additive primaries in the RGB colour system are the three colours of light chosen such as to provide the maximum gamut of colours that are capable of being represented on a computer or television set.

 This colour is also called color wheel blue.
 It is at 240 degrees on the HSV/HSL colour wheel, also known as the RGB colour wheel.
 It is a spectral colour which lies at, or near, the short-wavelength end of the traditional "blue" and possibly was classified as "indigo" by Newton.
 Its complementary colour is yellow.

+Shades of blue labeled with HSL, RGB, and web color names.